 You will need to gather and share (ahead of time) the diversity data on your current and historic workforce, leadership and governance.
-Try to include as much data as possible, including grading levels/ job roles, data on different classifications for people with protected characteristics (note 1) as well as socioeconomic backgrounds.
+Try to include as much data as possible, including grading levels/job roles, data on different classifications for people with protected characteristics1 as well as socioeconomic backgrounds.